NON-PREFERENTIAL CERTIFICATE OF ORIGIN OF THE EUROPEAN UNION

 Certificate of Origin is a document, which is used in trade relations between the European Union and third countries.
 Non-preferential Certificates of Origin are never subject to reduced tariffs, or so-called preferential tariff treatment.
 The purpose of the Certificate of Origin is solely to state the origin of the goods, in order to act in accordance with customs and commercial requirements.

-The need of a Certificate of Origin in export can be checked from the European Union’s Market Access Database.
+The need of a Certificate of Origin in export can be checked from the European Union’s Access2Markets Database.

 The rules of origin applicable in the Union can be divided into two categories, relating to rules of